JacobMcAuley/foundry-patrol/README.md

 **Remember to back up your world before using mods**

 Bugs are inevitable, despite my best efforts to remove all that I could find.
+Especially because this update is adding a bunch of new features!
 If you happen to locate any or if something doesn't appear to work as intended, please don't hesitate to contact me on Discord at (JacobMcAuley#3461).
 I will correct the issue and push it out as soon as possible.

 That being said here are all the known issues at the moment: